4d/docs/website/translated_docs/es/settings/web.md

 ### Web Passwords

 Set the authentication system that you want to apply to your Web server.
-Three options are proposed:
+Se proponen tres opciones:

 Custom (default) Passwords with BASIC protocol Passwords with DIGEST protocol